oracle/pgql-lang/pages/pgql-1.5-spec.md

 ```

 Above, although only a single path matched the pattern, three rows were returned because the path has three steps.
-In each step, we return the account numbers of the two end points (`v1_number` and `v2_number`), the `amount` of the `transaction` edges, and the element numbers of the vertices and edges on the path (see [`ELEMENT_NUMBER`](#element_number)).
+In each step, we return the account numbers of the two end points (`v1_number` and `v2_number`), the `amount` of the `transaction` edges, and the element numbers of the vertices and edges on the path (see [ELEMENT_NUMBER](#element_number)).
 Note that vertices always have uneven element numbers while edges always have even element numbers since paths always start with vertices.

 In the example above, the first vertex variable of the step each time binds to the source of an edge while the second vertex variable binds to the destination of an edge, but this is not always the case: if the edge pattern points from right-to-left instead of left-to-right then the first vertex variable binds to destinations of edges while the second vertex variable binds to sources of edges.
-This because semantically, patterns are always matched from left-to-right independent of edge direction.

 For example, if we reverse the direction of the edge pattern: